How to Send and Receive Bitcoin Securely

 Traditional transfer services also often have an upper limit on how much you can transfer, which may differ from region to region.
 With cryptocurrencies, no such limit exists.

-Crypto Basics to Understand
+Crypto basics to understand

 Part of the reason you can send and receive crypto so quickly and securely is because of its underlying technology: blockchain.

-A blockchain is an encrypted digital database ledger distributed over a network of computers.
+A blockchain is an encrypted digital ledger distributed over a network of computers.
 It’s comprised of blocks, each of which records validated details about a digital transaction, such as the sale or transfer of crypto.
 Once added to the chain, the blocks are immutable.

 The combination of validation — no block can be added until the transactions have been validated — and immutability enables the secure sending and receiving of cryptocurrency and other digital assets.